arunqa/factory/README.md

     creates resource constructors for files in the local file system.
   - Other originators could pull resources from databases, fetch from URLs, or any arbitrary sources.
+  - [WunderGraph](https://wundergraph.com/) is a great comparable RF's origination capabilities.
+  - Proxying / caching is built-in so that expensive origination can be locally cached as JSON (file system) or other "proxies" (e.g. Redis).
 - **Refinement**. _Transformation_ objects, called **middleware** or **refineries**, supply _resource mutators_.
 Middleware operates in a pipeline and can mutate resources as many times as required to reach a _terminal state_.